sunnybeta/one4all/backend/README.md

 The message ID will remain the same.
 Client can have a store regarding the recceived message or the queue can keep a store of sent messages and avoid sending the message if the ID matches.

+## GraphQL

+*Graph Query Langauge* like REST sends HTTP requests to a server along with a schema for a response.
+It sits between the client and the backend service.
+GQL supports mutations and subscriptions.
+Mutation is a way to apply data modifications to resources and subscription is a way for clients to receive notifications on data modifications.

+### Pros

+- Allows client to query only for data / fields they need
+- Doesn't use URL to specify resources available in the API but uses a GraphQL schema

+### Cons

+- Difficult to cache as it has a single point of entry and uses HTTP POST by default
+- Needs special libraries and tooling on both client and server side

+**Personal opinion: You probably don't need GraphQL**

 ## PACLEC Theorem
 Coming Soon.